15th Division (North Korea)

-The 15th Infantry Division (조선인민군 륙군 제 15사단) was a military formation of the Korean People's Army during the 20th Century.
+The 15th Infantry Division was a military formation of the Korean People's Army during the 20th Century.

+History

 The division fought in the 1950 Korean War; it took part in the North Korean advance from Seoul to Taejon, and fought in the Battle of Pusan Perimeter.
-The 15th Division fought along the eastern coast, above Pusan, eventually being annihilated.
+The 15th Division fought along the eastern coast, north of Pusan, eventually being killed.